industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 $ git push origin feature-x # (1)!
 ```

-1.  `origin` refers to the GitHub repository with out fork, it points
+1.  `origin` refers to the GitHub repository with our fork, it points
     to the repository we originally cloned from, which in this case is
     our fork.
     `feature-x` is the branch name we have been working on and committing to.
+    To check where `origin` point to, we can issue the command
+    `git remote -v`, which lists all the remotes and their urls.

 This does not make any changes to the original upstream repository of
 DESDEO.
 For our changes to be integrated in the upstream, we
-need to make a pull request.
+have to make a pull request.

 ### Creating a pull request

-A pull request is a GitHub feature were we can notify the maintainers of an
+A pull request is a GitHub feature where we can notify the maintainers of an
-upstream repository, usually the one we originally cloned (in this case DESDEO),
+upstream repository, usually the one we originally forked (in this case DESDEO),
-that we have made changes that we would like to integrate in upstream.
+that we have made changes that we would like to integrate into the upstream.
 When
 making a pull request, it is assumed that a feature, or features, to be added
 are complete and not work in progress.
-One a pull request has been made, the
+Once a pull request has been made, the
 maintainers of DESDEO will be notified.
 They will then check the changes, and
 either accept them as they are and pull them into the upstream, or they can give
-some feedback on what needs to be changed for the pull request to be accepted.
+feedback on what needs to be changed for the pull request to be accepted.
-The more commits in a pull request, the easier it is for a maintainter to review
+The more commits in a pull request, the easier it is for a maintainer to review
 the changes.

 In practice, making a pull request consists of the following steps:

 1. Go to the fork on GitHub.
-2. Swith to the branch with our new feature, e.g., `feature-x`.
+2. Switch to the branch with our new feature, e.g., `feature-x`.
 3. There should be a green "Pull request" button next to our branch.
 Click it.
-4. We can then review the changes in the pull request againts the upstream.
+4. We can then review the changes in the pull request against the upstream.
 We can also
 provide additional information about the contents of the pull request.
 5. Once we are done creating the pull request and describing it, we can then create it.